contaware/shell-docs-notes/README.md

   Hint: the above options can also be added to the Shebang.

-- Start a new shell executing the given command:
+- Start a child shell that executes the given cmd, and then wait until it's done:

   ```bash
   sh -c 'cmd "$1" "$2"' "arg0" "arg1" "arg2"